KevCast1604/KevCast1604/README.md

 ### 🤵 About Me:
-- 👦🏻​ My name is Kevin and I have 19 years old in this moment.
+- 👦🏻​ My name is Kevin and I have 19 years old.
 I like play videogames and watch series
-- 🏦 Currently, I'm an student at Software Engineer, I like the technology and the videogames
+- 🏦 Currently, I'm an student at Software Engineer, I like the technology and I like JavaScript, Angular and Java
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 🌱 In this moment, I learning ```.java```,```.NET``` & ```.C#```
 - 😄 Pronouns: He/Him